 The most obvious operational phase impact is likely to be increased habitat fragmentation and loss of current levels of terrestrial ecological connectivity across the cultivated parts of the currently natural study area.
 The overall intensity of this change is likely to be low in a regional context, as there will still be fairly good ecological connectivity in the central and northern part of the site.
-However, there is currently cultivation to the west, north and south of the site, so ecological connectivity in the study area has already been compromised and restricted.
+However, there is currently cultivation to the west, north and south of the site, so ecological connectivity in the overall study area has already been compromised and restricted.

-The proposed cultivation will not result in the loss of any mapped CBAs or ESAs.
+The proposed cultivation will not result in the loss of any mapped CBAs, but most of it is mapped as ESA1 (Ecological Support Area).